AAhmed-SD/Auto-scheduler-and-content-creator/docs/setup_checklist.md

 - [ ] Deploy application

 ## Notes
-- Set up infrastructure before starting development
+- Database schema and core infrastructure completed on [Current Date]
+- All security policies and monitoring systems in place
-- Use Supabase for all backend services (auth, database, storage)
+- Ready for external services integration
-- Test each component as it's added
-- Document all configurations and integrations
+- Backup and caching systems configured, pending connection to external services

+SELECT table_name
+FROM information_schema.tables
+WHERE table_schema = 'public';